Abstract

 Security Considerations

-The access control is separated in three layers:
+The access control is separated into three layers:

-• Layer 1: The Data Point Registry allocates for Data Managers and manages ownerhsip (admin/write rights) of Data Points.
+• Layer 1: The Data Point Registry allocates for Data Managers and manages ownership (admin/write rights) of Data Points.

-• Layer 2: The ODC smart contract implements Access Control by managing Approvals of Data Managers to Data Points.
+• Layer 2: The Data Index smart contract implements Access Control by managing Approvals of Data Managers to Data Points.
 It uses the Data Point Registry to verify who can grant/revoke this access.

-• Layer 3: The Data Manager exposes functions that can perform write operations on the Data Point by calling the ODC implementation.
+• Layer 3: The Data Manager exposes functions that can perform write operations on the Data Point by calling the Data Index implementation.

-No further security considerations are derived specificly from this ERC.
+No further security considerations are derived specifically from this ERC.

 Copyright and related rights waived via CC0.